Privacy Notice

 We may also use your personal data in the following areas:

-• any paid, un-paid work with us, including your involvement in volunteering, public engagement or other projects
+• Any paid or unpaid work with us, including your involvement in volunteering, public engagement or other projects.

 • CCTV (closed-circuit television) and use of multimedia device.